sendyhalim/blog/content/posts/development-practices/2020-04-26-what-we-would-have-done-differently-system-integration.md

 +++
-title = "What I would have done differently - system integration" date = 2020-08-22T00:00:00+07:00 description = "What I would have done differently when doing system integration"
+title = "What we would have done differently - system integration" date = 2020-08-22T00:00:00+07:00 description = "What we would have done differently when doing system integration"

 [taxonomies]
 tags = ["development", "practice", "integration", "tips"]